 Bringing home the bacon

-There are a number of supermarket chains represented in Arnhem: Coop, Super de Boer, Aldi, C1000 and Albert Heijn (affectionately known amongst expats as Uncle Albert).
+There are a number of supermarket chains represented in Arnhem: Coop, Super de Boer, Aldi, C1000, Albert Heijn (affectionately known amongst expats as Uncle Albert) and the rather optimistic sounding but not quite living up to its name, Jumbo.
 Don’t expect variety and excitement: Skippy Peanut Butter is in the small ‘exotic’ food aisle.
 The Asian and Turkish supermarkets are well worth investigating, as they carry a more recognizably exotic range.
 Check out your local butcher, baker and greengrocer.
 There is an open-air market by the Eusebiuskerk in Arnhem every Friday for fresh fruit and veg, fish, meat and, of course, cheese.